Dave Smart: Sabbatical & return to coach duties (2015–2019)

 On July 31, 2015, Smart took a sabbatical from head coaching duties, and his nephew, Rob Smart, was named interim head coach.
 Led by Rob Smart, and after losing four starters from the previous year's championship, Carleton defeated the Calgary Dinos in the 2016 CIS final by a score of 101–79.
 This was the Ravens' 12th CIS championship win overall, and 6th consecutive championship win.

 Smart returned from his sabbatical, and resumed his position as head coach for the 2016–2017 season.
 The Ravens captured their seventh consecutive national championship, thirteenth overall, and twelfth for Smart, defeating the Ryerson Rams 78–69.
 The seventh consecutive championship by the Ravens matched the record at the Canadian university sports level, set by the University of Victoria.
 On March 10, 2019, Coach Smart and the Ravens won the school's fourteenth men's basketball National Championship (and fifteenth basketball National Championship overall), defeating the Calgary Dinos 83–49.

 On March 19, 2019, Smart stepped down as head coach of the team, accepting a new position as their director of basketball operations.
 Former Ravens women's basketball head coach Taffe Charles was named Smart's replacement.
 Smart's head-coaching record at Carleton was 591 wins, 48 losses.

 Texas Tech (2023–2024, assistant)

 On July 25, 2023, Smart accepted the position of assistant basketball coach at Texas Tech University, under head coach Grant McCasland.
 The Red Raiders went 23–11 and earned a No. 6 seed in the NCAA tournament, but fell to No. 11 NC State in the first round.

 Pacific (2024–present)

 On March 27, 2024, Smart was announced as the head coach of the Pacific men's basketball program.

+In his first year at Pacific, the Tigers went 9-24 overall and 4-14 in WCC Conference play, improving from the previous season records of 6-26 overall and 0-19 within their division.